Specifications for MSE Trials for North Atlantic Albacore

 Figure 7: Example of harvest control rule (HCR).

 The management advice is given every three years (management period) and the total allowable catch (TAC) is derived from a harvest control rule (HCR, Figure 7).
-We evaluated a total of 15 HCRs produced by the combinations of \(F_{tgt}\) and \(B_{thr}\) shown in Figure 8. \(B_{lim}=0.4\times B_{msy}\) and \(F_{mim}=0.1\times F_{msy}\) for all cases.
-In addition, we imposed the following restrictions:

-6 Performance Metrics
+6 Performance Indicators

-• Status: metrics related to stock status
+• Status: indicators related to stock status

 Type Metric Symbol Description